arunsivan/vue-drag-element-directive/README.md

 ## Usage

 There's nothing you need to do in JavaScript except for installation.
-To use the plugin, simply use the `v-chat-scroll` directive.
+To use the plugin, simply use the `v-drag` directive.

 ``` html